cjoakim/azure-image-scanning/README.md

 # azure-image-scanning

-Exploring scanning image files for viruses, text, etc
+Exploring scanning image files for viruses, text, etc.

+This processing can be done on Linux VMS, in AKV, with containerized Python code.

 ## Virus Scanning Test

-This test scans several representative images for viruses with the open-source ClamAV library.
+This test scans several (9) representative images for viruses with the open-source ClamAV library.
-Processing time on a desktop computer takes 1-2 milliseconds.
+Processing time on a desktop computer takes 1-2 milliseconds per image.

 ```
 $ python main.py virus_scan img